-The project is in an area designated as maintenance for CO and attainment or unclassified for all other criteria pollutants.
-The Tucson region was previously a CO nonattainment area.
-It is currently subject to a maintenance plan (effective July 10, 2000).
+The project is in an area formerly designated as maintenance for CO and attainment or unclassified for all other criteria pollutants.
+It has been subject to a CO maintenance plan since July 10, 2000.
+As of July 10, 2020 the TAPA is in attainment for the 1-hour/8-hour CO NAAQS.
 Table 2-2 outlines the project area attainment status for each of the criteria pollutant standards.